akka/akka/akka-docs/src/main/paradox/distributed-data.md

 @@@

-See @ref:[Distributed Data - Delete](typed/distributed-data.md#delete) in the documentation of the new APIs.

-### delta-CRDT
+### Delta-CRDT

-See @ref:[Distributed Data Delta CRDT](typed/distributed-data.md#delta-crdt) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[Distributed Data Delta CRDT](typed/distributed-data.md#delta-crdt).

 ## Replicated data types

 Akka contains a set of useful replicated data types and it is fully possible to implement custom replicated data types.
-For more details, read @ref:[Distributed Data Delta CRDT](typed/distributed-data.md#replicated-data-types) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[Distributed Data Replicated data types](typed/distributed-data.md#replicated-data-types).

 ### Custom Data Type

 You can implement your own data types.
-See @ref:[Distributed Data custom data type](typed/distributed-data.md#custom-data-type) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[Distributed Data custom data type](typed/distributed-data.md#custom-data-type).

 #### Serialization